Ridley-nelson17/LearningOpenCV/README.md

 # LearningOpenCV
-A reposiaitory that demonstrates how to use OpenCV for Vision Processing
+A reposiaitory that demonstrates how to use Java and OpenCV for Vision Processing

 ### Index